lab596/civiform/Question-type-requirements-notes.md

-# UAT Question Type Requirements: General comments
+# CiviForm Question Type Requirements: General comments

 All question types have the following configuration options: